African Wild Dog Behaviour

-Unit 3 looks at the hunting behaviour and methods of the wild dog.
-Long considered by many people as a brutal style of hunting, research has shown the adaptability of co-operative hunting, the prey preferences of the wild dog, as well the communication systems used in co-operative hunting.
+This unit looks at the hunting behaviour and methods of the Wild Dog.
+Long considered by many people as a brutal style of hunting, research has shown the adaptability of co-operative hunting, the prey preferences of the Wild Dog, as well the communication systems used in co-operative hunting.

-Unit 4 demonstrates a deeper understanding of the fragile status of the wild dog in Africa and the need for its conservation.
-Conservation policies and methods of conservation will be discussed, as well as the distribution of the wild dog throughout Africa.
-We will examine the reasons for the decline of the wild dog population through human persecution and natural predation, as well as some of the methods used to aid wild dog conservation.
+Here we reveal to the student a deeper understanding of the fragile status of the Wild Dog in Africa and the need for its conservation.
+Conservation policies and methods of conservation with be discussed, as well as the distribution of the Wild Dog throughout Africa.
+We will examine the reasons for the decline of the Wild Dog population through human persecution and natural predation, as well as some of the methods to aid Wild Dog conservation.
 The student will be introduced to the Wild Dog Metapopulation Plan and evaluate the geographical and ecological features of a metapopulation reserve.

 This final unit goes into finer detail and looks at the life of one Wild Dog pack and a ten-year research study conducted on them.
 The students will be able to explain in detail the essential aspects of a management programme as well as the key factors for consideration when planning a metapopulation and Wild Dog conservation policies.